atomist/welcome/README.md

 ![Welcome to Atomist](images/atomist.png)

-[Atomist][atomist] is a development automation platform that provides developers with timely, actionable information to speed the delivery of great software.
+Welcome and thank for checking out [Atomist][atomist]!
+Atomist is a development automation platform that provides developers with timely, actionable information to speed the delivery of great software.
 See the [Atomist documentation][docs] for more information.

 [atomist]: https://www.atomist.com/
 [docs]: http://docs.atomist.com/